JimHagan/nr_alert_audit/README.md

-# New Relic Alert Audit
+# New Relic Alert Change Analyzer

-This Python utility helps organizations audit changes to their New Relic alert configurations.
+This Python utility helps organizations analyze changes to their New Relic alert configurations.
+It can be run as a command-line tool or as a local web application.

 By querying both the New Relic Alerts API and the Audit Log API, it provides a clear picture of which alert conditions have been modified within a specific timeframe and which users may have changed them.
 This is invaluable for auditing, change management, and troubleshooting unexpected alert behavior.

 The script generates two detailed CSV files, providing both a high-level summary of changed conditions and a low-level dump of all alert-related audit events.